bwsw/moebius/README.md

 ```bash
 $ python sync_req_rep_perf.py 12
 ```
 from tests directory, which takes amount of concurrent synchronous clients to server, so 12 in the sample above.
+Keep in mind, that Moebius is single-threaded so use ha-proxy, BalanceNG or similar software to distribute load and utilize all cores of your system.

+We have benchmarked Moebius on Intel(R) Xeon(R) CPU E3-1230 V2 @ 3.30GHz and it gives us about 22K q/s for 1 core, so for 4 cores You should take about 70-80K q/s.

 ## License